FBI Warns the Public About Impersonation Scams

 Once victims obtain the cash and/or precious metals, the scammers send couriers to retrieve the items at victims' homes or public locations.
 Scammers may direct victims to authenticate the transaction with the courier using a passcode, such as the serial number of a US dollar bill.
 Scammers tell victims they will safeguard the assets in a protected account on behalf of the victims.
 In reality, victims never hear back from the scammers and lose all their money.

-1. The US Government and legitimate businesses will never request you purchase gold or other precious metals.
+The FBI also released tips to help people protect themselves:1.
+The US Government and legitimate businesses will never request you purchase gold or other precious metals.

 2. Protect your personal information.
 Never disclose your home address or agree to meet with unknown individuals to deliver cash or precious metals.